zilliztech/doc_en/megawise/install_megawise_powerpc.md

 | Docker                   | 18.03 only         |
 | NVIDIA Container Runtime |  Latest           |

+> Note: The PowerPC platform has different software requirements from the x86 platform.
+Please check whether the operating system and the Docker version are supported.
+The PowerPC platform does not support NVIDIA Container Toolkit, you must use NVIDIA Container Runtime instead.

 ### Install NVIDIA driver, Docker, and NVIDIA Container Runtime

 Refer to the following websites to learn how to install these software products: